dotnet/coreclr/README.md

  * **Microsoft.NETCore.TestHost** - This contains the corehost.exe program, which is a small wrapper
    that uses the .NET Runtime to run IL DLLs passed to it on the command line.
- * **Microsoft.TargetingPack.Private.CoreCLR** - A set of assemblies that represent the compile time surface area of class library is implemented by the runtime itself.
+ * **Microsoft.TargetingPack.Private.CoreCLR** - A set of assemblies that represent the compile time surface area of class library implemented by the runtime itself.

 ## Relationship with the [CoreFX](https://github.com/dotnet/corefx) Repository